pkarstaedt/joshua-roll-column-simulation/README.md

 ## Notes
 - The script is heavily config-driven; most behavior is controlled at the top of `joshua_roll_render.py`.
 - `joshua_roll_render_walking.py` shares most config behavior with the main script, but uses a first-person walkable viewer.
+- Could use an improvement of the depth map for an even more sculpural look.